markjprice/cs10dotnet6/errata.md

 ## Page 417 - Database Provider for MySQL

-The table shows for MySQL the `depretaced` NuGet package "MySQL.`Data`.EntityFrameworkCore".
+The table shows for MySQL the `deprecated` NuGet package "MySQL.`Data`.EntityFrameworkCore".
 The new one is "MySQL.EntityFrameworkCore"

 ## Page 510 - Implementing a Recorder class